IPLC - Take the Lead on Your Emotions

 • Negative Bias – even though things are going well, pick one negative detail and focus on it.

 • If you are a neuroscience geek, please know that Negative Bias is a survival behavior adopted by our ancient brain to keep us safe.
 Making a mistake could cost our lives; this is why our brain wants us to be aware of the "bad decisions we made" and pay attention to what's not working.
 But in today's reality, most of us do not need to worry about being attacked by a tiger.
 Still, the mechanism stayed.
-When we learn how to teach our brains to look at what is going well, we can rewire our brains to see situations from a new perspective and switch how we approach them.
+When we learn to teach our brains to focus on what is going well, we can rewire our brains to see situations from a new perspective and adjust our approach.

 • Overgeneralization - Believing that it "always" happens to you or "never" happens to you – this is when we feel frustrated and defeated.

-• Magnification/Minimization - Your special magnifying glass can magnify an issue, making it bigger than it is.
-Or you're able to minimize the situation and your positive qualities.
+• Magnification/Minimization - Your special magnifying glass can magnify an issue, making it appear larger than it actually is.
+Or you can minimize the situation and focus on your positive qualities.

 • Mind Reading/Fortune Telling - You jump to conclusions based on feelings or thoughts without supporting evidence.